diel-project/Diel-Niche-Modeling/GitHub_vignettes/Example5.md

 proportion of time each diel period takes up during a given time of year.
 This can be done using the `suncalc` package in `R` via `getSunlightTimes()`.
 This function allows a vector of dates but only a single latitude and longitude.
-Fortuantely, `diel.data` already has the average location of Chicago, Illinois.
-For you own work, you could likely just take the average of all your camera traps in a given study area.
+Fortunately, `diel.data` already has the average location of Chicago, Illinois.
+For your own work, you could likely just take the average of all your camera traps in a given study area.